gund/ng-dynamic-component/README.md

 You can also use [`NgComponentOutlet`](https://angular.io/api/common/NgComponentOutlet) directive from `@angular/common` instead of `<ndc-dynamic>`.

-Import `DynamicIoModule` where you need to render dynamic components:
+Import `DynamicIoModule` where you need to render dynamic inputs:

 ```ts
 import { DynamicIoModule } from 'ng-dynamic-component';